 - Target retirement date funds (pre-diversified funds that shift in investment mix, according to your age);

-- > Index funds;
+- Index funds;

-- > Actively managed funds; and/or
+- Actively managed funds; and/or

-- > The Citigroup Common Stock Fund.
+- The Citigroup Common Stock Fund.

-If you enroll in the Plan, you choose the investment options in which contributions to your accounts will be invested.
+If you make an affirmative election to enroll in the Plan, you have to choose the investment options in which contributions to your accounts will be invested.